evanx/webserva/README.md

 ## WebServa.com

-<b>Note that this service is currently being rebranded from RedisHub.com to WebServa.com</b>

-<i>The RedisHub.com and WebServa.com home page and `/about` are redirected to this page.</i>
+Note that this service is currently being <b>rebranded from RedisHub.com to WebServa.com</b> <i>The RedisHub.com and WebServa.com home page and `/about` are redirected to this page.</i>

 WebServa is a serverless database platform, built on the famous Redis data structure server.